• Skip to primary navigation

 Homegrown herbal tea

-In our garden, the herbs are either part of the flower garden, or the perennial berries and fruit trees.
+In our garden, the herbs are either part of the flower garden or the perennial berries and fruit trees.

-Last but not least do not forget the berries.
+Last but not least, do not forget the berries.
 Raspberries, strawberries, currants, blackberries, and seabuckthorn leaves plus berries make great herbal teas.
-Most likely you already grow some if not all of them for the berries, but you can also use the leaves or young shoots for teas.
+Most likely, you already grow some, if not all, of them for the berries, but you can also use the leaves or young shoots for teas.

 How to preserve herbs for tea

-Spread the freshly picked herbs thinly on a cloth or paper and air dry quickly in a shaded and well-ventilated area.
+Spread the freshly picked herbs thinly on a cloth or paper and air-dry quickly in a shaded and well-ventilated area.

 Homegrown herbal tea

-Personally, I use dehydrator trays(see picture above) to dry our herbs.
+You can also use dehydrator trays (see picture above) to dry herbs.
 If you live in a humid climate, you might want to use a dehydrator with a low-temperature setting.
+In our climate, herbs air-dry quickly.

 Fully dry herbs can be stored in a glass container.
 Tinted green glass is best, or store the clear glass jars in a dark place.
-Homegrown Herbal Tea

 Making a homegrown herbal tea